The first large-scale study of the link between diet and dementia finds that what we eat does in fact affect our dementia risk.

 Lead researcher of the study Huifeng Zhang says the prevalence of dementia is increasing worldwide, and our diet may play a bigger role than previously thought.
 “Our research adds to the growing body of evidence linking processed meat consumption to increased risk of a range of non-transmissible diseases,” Zhang said in a press release.

-500,000 people from the UK aged 40 to 69 were involved in the study, as dementia is the UK’s leading cause of death, with America clocking Alzheimer’s at No. 6.
+500,000 people from the UK aged 40 to 69 were involved in the study, as dementia is the UK’s leading cause of death, with America clocking Alzheimer’s at number six.
 The data collected from the participants between 2006 and 2010 focused on six different meat options, where participants would choose whether they never ate it, or ate it once or multiple times a day.
 2,896 participants were diagnosed with dementia over an eight-year average after the study was conducted.

 This is just over half a percent of the total study participants, leaving some scientists to suggest that the data does not make a very strong case.
 Professor Robert Howard, an expert in ageing at University College London describes the data as something that “wouldn’t persuade me to give up my breakfast bacon.”